 Gwen Coyne was born in New Jersey, USA.
 She received a B.A. in painting and psychology, from the University of California, Santa Cruz.
 Currently, she leads a creative strategy team in Oakland, California.
-In another life, she worked as a counselor for severely emotionally disturbed children.

 Her ongoing project, "The Early Years," chronicles memoirs from her daughter's childhood that evoke a fantastical yet tenuous sense of space and time—periods of respite between bouts of illness triggered by asthma.
 More interested in collecting snippets evocative of childhood than in documenting specifics, Gwen hopes that over time this series of short stories will form a more comprehensive portrait of her daughter's early years—leaving room for her imagination and memory to fill in the gaps.
 Also inspired by the mobile photography movement that has reshaped visual culture and the access to information, she frequently uses her phone for a less invasive, more immediate response to what's going on around her, in the series "From Where I'm Calling."